jileventreur/collect/README.md

 For `std::input_range`, result values are allocated on the fly and destroyed if an error is encountered in the range values.

+---

+*Special thanks to Sy Brand and his `std::ranges::to` implementation [video][7], which taught me a lot about how to implement this project.*

   [1]: https://doc.rust-lang.org/std/iter/trait.Iterator.html#method.collect
   [2]: https://github.com/jileventreur/collect/blob/master/include/collect.h